 “As we slowly made our way up the creek that flowed into the Apalachicola River we were overwhelmed by the most wonderful smell.
 It was the tupelo trees in bloom,” said Clyde Butcher, famed Florida nature photographer who published his Apalachicola: An American Treasure collection of images in 2006.

 “Between the peace and quiet, the beauty along the edge of the creek, and that gentle sweet smell, I could have stayed right there all day just soaking it in.
 I don’t know where we were, but I titled the image ‘Tupelo Creek’ in memory of the smell.”

-The blossoms of the tupelo trees along the Apalachicola River produce a highly prized honey, but it comes second in worshipful food reputation to the Apalachicola oysters farmed in the bay.
-Although there is dissent between the oyster fishermen and lovers of the river in regard to its effect on Apalachicola Bay’s salinity, all agree on the haunting beauty of the river and its bordering forest lands.
+The blossoms of the tupelo trees along the Apalachicola River produce a highly prized honey, but it comes second in worshipful food reputation to the Apalachicola oysters that once were farmed in the bay.
+There's dissent between between the oyster community and lovers of the river in regard to its effect on Apalachicola Bay’s salinity, but all agree on the haunting beauty of the river and its bordering forest lands.